mfms-ncsu/galant-js/system-test-plan.md

 - get rid of console.log statements (should devise a script for this)
 - push changes, create version on github.com site
 - add version history notes to the comments on the version
-- deploy the version on the galant.csc.ncsu.edu site
+- deploy the version on the galant.csc.ncsu.edu site; best if you follow the commands in `deploy.sh` by hand
 - make changes in user documentation and bugs document as needed

 ## Testing overview

 These tests should be carried out with the following platform/brower combinations.
 You may have to reload the main page or even clear browser history (Opera, in particular, forces you to do this).
 For most tests the Mac/Chrome combination is sufficient.
 All combinations should be tested for those marked with (!).
 These should be tested with keyboard shortcuts.
-Files marked with + are in the `src/testing` directory.
+Files marked with (+) are in the `src/testing` directory.

 Tests should be done in the dev branch with console.log's added as needed.
 The logs should be removed in the main branch before deployment.